 The Board of Directors of your Company has on the recommendation of Audit Committeeapproved the reappointment and remuneration of M/s.
-Sanjay Gupta & Associates CostAccountants as Cost Auditors of the Company for conducting cost audit for the financialyear 2020-2021.
-A resolution seeking approval of the Members for ratifying theremuneration payable to the Cost Auditors for the financial year 2020-2021 is provided inthe Notice of the ensuing AGM.
+Sanjay Gupta & Associates CostAccountants as Cost Auditors of the Company for conducting cost audit for the financialyear 2022-2023.
+A resolution seeking approval of the Members for ratifying theremuneration payable to the Cost Auditors for the financial year 2022-2023 is provided inthe Notice of the ensuing AGM.

-The Board has appointed Ernst & Young LLP and ANB Solutions Pvt.
-Ltd. as InternalAuditors for conducting internal audit of the Companyfor the financial year 2019-2020.
+The Board had appointed Ernst & Young LLP ANB Solutions Pvt.
+Ltd. and DeloitteHaskins & Sells LLP as Internal Auditors for conducting internal audit of the Companyfor the financial year 2021-2022.

 CORPORATE GOVERNANCE REPORT

-A report on Corporate Governance appears after this Report.
-A certificate from PriceWaterhouse Chartered Accountants LLP with regard tocompliance of conditions of corporate governance as specified in the Listing Regulationsby the Company is annexed hereto andforms part of this Report.
+A report on Corporate Governance presented in a separate section forming part of thisReport.
+A certificate from Price Waterhouse Chartered Accountants LLP with regard tocompliance of conditions of corporate governance as specified in the Listing Regulationsby the Company is annexed hereto.

 The Company has complied with mandatory requirements of Corporate Governance prescribedunder the Listing Regulations.

-COMPLIANCE WITH SECRETARIAL STANDRADS
+COMPLIANCE WITH SECRETARIAL STANDARDS

 The Company has devised proper systems to ensure compliance with the provisions of allapplicable Secretarial Standards issued by the Institute of Company Secretaries of Indiaand that such systems are adequate and operating effectively.